Fordalex/power-in-numbers/readme/testing.md

 All inputs have been given a required attribute so that the user can not leave any fields empty.
 I found a password validation js script online at [Password Validation](https://www.the-art-of-web.com/javascript/validate-password/).

--Try and create an account with unmatching passwords.
+- Try and create an account with unmatching passwords.
--Try and create an account with passwords that are the same but contains no numbers.
+- Try and create an account with passwords that are the same but contains no numbers.
--Try and create an account with passwords that are the same but no capitals.
+- Try and create an account with passwords that are the same but no capitals.
--Try and create an account with passwords that are the same but less than six characters.
+- Try and create an account with passwords that are the same but less than six characters.

 The form shouldn't send and should also return the appropriate error message to the user.